Wrongful Death Lawsuits in Missouri & Kansas

 It is important to realize that not all unexpected deaths give rise to a wrongful death claim in Kansas or Missouri.
 If you lost a loved one and believe it may have been caused by the negligence or wrongful acts of another, you should request a free consultation from an experienced Kansas City wrongful death lawyer.

-Defining a Wrongful Death in Missouri and Kansas
+Defining a Wrongful Death in Missouri & Kansas

 Depending on the type of wrongful death case and circumstances, a variety of individuals or businesses may be at fault.
 For instance, an impaired or drunk driver, a careless property owner, or a manufacturer who produces a deadly and defective product are all potential parties to a wrongful death lawsuit.

-Types of Wrongful Death Cases in Missouri and Kansas
+Types of Wrongful Death Cases in Missouri & Kansas

 Some of the common types of wrongful deaths include:

-- fatal car accidents, motorcycle accidents, semi-truck crashes, and bicycle or pedestrian accidents;
+- fatal car accidents, motorcycle accidents, semi-truck crashes, bicycle accidents or pedestrian accidents;

-- fatal falls or fatal injuries on dangerous properties
+- fatal slip, trip and falls or fatal injuries on dangerous properties

 - dangerous drugs; and